zenoss/ZenPacks.zenoss.OpenStackInfrastructure/osi_target/README.rst

 * Target system must be on an isolated subnet with access to the internet.
 * Host system has access to the Host subnet and the internet.
-* You may need to be on an isolated network segement to access the internal Packstack/Openstack VMs.
+* You may need to be on an isolated network segment to access the internal Packstack/Openstack VMs.

 System Requirements
 ---------------------

-* Must have: VM or baremetal box with 4GB+ ram and single ethernet card.
+* Must have: VM or bare-metal box with 4GB+ ram and single ethernet card.
 * Your deployment Host is Centos 7 (others *may* work with minor changes).
 * Your Target for Packstack is *already* installed with a *minimal* Centos 7.
 * Target has a user "zenoss" with has sudo access, and a valid password
-* Target must allow for static ip address assignment
+* Target must allow for static IP address assignment.
+(AWS won't work!)
-* You have ssh'd into the Target already and accpeted its host-key in your:
+* You have SSH'd into the Target once and accepted its host-key in your:
   **~/.ssh/known_hosts**

 Setup Instructions
 =====================

 * Copy this entire directory structure to your Controller system:
-  The folder that you copy it to will be called $CONTROLLER for convenience.
+  The folder that you copy it to will be called $OSI_DIR for convenience.

-* In $CONTROLLER/neutron.reference.net/group_vars/all:
+* In $OSI_DIR/neutron.reference.net/group_vars/all:

   - Take note of the keystone settings.
 These should not require changes.
     In particular make sure these are set correctly for YOUR system::